mnwachukwu/Pluperfect.Mail/README.md

 open outbound 587, and a refusal comes back as a specific error code rather than as a numeric reply to be parsed out of a string. `MimeKit` is present only to compose the `.eml` that `FileMailer` writes; `MailKit` is deliberately absent.

-## Deliberate omissions

-No attachments, no templating, no batching, no scheduling.
-Nothing in this fleet sends mail that needs them, and each is easy to add later and impossible to remove once a caller depends on it.

-`MessageStream` is pinned to `outbound`, Postmark's transactional stream.
-Postmark applies different suppression rules to broadcast streams, and a transactional message judged by broadcast rules is judged by rules that were never meant for it.

 ## Consuming it